danieltjw/aifutures/README.md

 ---

-## Why we will accept the risk of Superintelligent AI
+## Why we will accept the risk of Artificial Super Intelligence

 The benefits are too attractive and outweighs the risk for most